saurabhmahra91/saurabhmahra91/README.md

 _You take the blue pill - the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill - you stay in Wonderland and I show you how deep the rabbit-hole goes._

 <p>
-These lines from the movie Matrix (1999) has always inspired me.
-Working for something you dont like is called stress, working for something that you love is passion, I am passionate about programming and the things I do.
+These lines from the movie Matrix (1999) have always inspired me.
+Working hard for something you don't like is stress, for something you love is passion.
+I am passionate about programming and the things I do.
 </p>

 My other interests include playing Chess, Cricket and watching Football